JAMK-IT/test-environments/Robot-framework/README.md

 ```
 --name: Container name, could be anything..
 -p: Container port and public port
 -v: Volumes from!
-This is important!! modify first string before : to match your test folder path!!!
+This is important!! modify first string before : !!!
 ```

 Next start NGINX container using following command: